j0gi-18/Attendance-marking-system/README.md

-This repository focuses on building a face recognition based attendance marking system by using FaceNet, Multi-Task Cascaded Convolutional Neural Networks(MTCNN) and Random Forest classifier.
+This repository is an application of high performance face recognition using FaceNet, Multi-Task Cascaded Convolutional Neural Networks(MTCNN) and Random Forest classifier.

 Required setup